revue-org/revue/docs/website/docs/report/devops.md

 }
 ```
 The plugin the provides some task to work with npm.
 For each declared *script* a correspondent `npmScript` is created.
 It gives the possibility to declare dependencies among scripts and tasks.
-It also give the possibility to declare script **inputs**
+It also give the possibility to declare script **inputs** and
 **outputs** for task execution optimization.
 Feature that are available in gradle and not npm.

 The previous example will generate the following task graph: